nais/doc/docs/naisjob/README.md

   schedule: "*/1 * * * *"
 ```

+Behind the scene when you make a `Naisjob`, Kubernetes makes a bunch of different resources for you.
+`Naisjob` is one resource that has been defined by the NAIS team.
+When you deploy a `Naisjob` with `spec.schedule`, Kubernetes will create a `CronJob` for you.
+A `Cronjob` is a Kubernetes native resource.
+When the `Cronjob`-`schedule` triggers, Kubernetes will create a `Job`-ressource, which creates a `Pod`-resource.
+The `Pod` is what actually runs your code.

+If you make a `Naisjob` without `schedule`, Kubernetes will create a `Job`-resource directly, which will create a `Pod`-resource.

 ## Re-run Naisjob
 If you don't want to run your job at a schedule, but still want to re-run your Naisjob, you either have to delete the old Naisjob first, og run under a different name.